emikes919/eddymikes_blog/_posts/2022-11-28-notes-on-productivity.md

 ## My productivity vices

-For some people its procrastination, for others its chocolate.
+For some people it's procrastination, for others it's chocolate.
 For me, it’s YouTube, Twitter, and the snooze button.

 ## 🐌 YouTube